flwyd/adventofcode/2022/README.md

 [Code](day17/day17.exs) - [Problem description](https://adventofcode.com/2022/day/17)

-We’ve made 2,022 ice cubes using six custom molds filled with six flavors of spa water.
+We’ve made 2,022 ice cubes using five custom molds filled with five flavors of spa water.
 The ice machine has a predictable pattern of how the cubes tumble out, so they slot into our (very tall) glass at different positions.
 How tall is the stack of ice in our glass?
 In part two, we dispense one trillion ice